Author: Revisions contributed by, Kathryn Socha, Legal Assistance Foundation of Metropolitan Chicago

 There are no statutory formulas for calculating maintenance, though courts may have their own informal formulas.
 Courts differ widely in their views of what constitutes appropriate maintenance.
 Courts generally award permanent maintenance only in long-term (at least twenty years) marriages, where other statutory factors favor it.
 In shorter marriages, maintenance is generally temporary (either rehabilitative or reviewable).
 Many divorces do not result in an order for maintenance.

-Maintenance in gross is a set amount of maintenance, which may be paid in one or more installments.
+Maintenance is a set payment, which may be paid in one or more installments.

 Maintenance is taxable to the receiver, and may be deducted from the income of the payor.
 Compare this to child support, which is taxable to the payor, and not to the receiver.
 Any award for maintenance or for unallocated support should take into account the tax consequences for the parties, which may be substantial.

-An award of maintenance, even permanent maintenance, may be modified or terminated only upon a showing of a substantial change in circumstances 750 ILCS 5/510(a-5).
+An award of maintenance may be modified or terminated only upon a showing of a substantial change in circumstances 750 ILCS 5/510(a-5).
+The obligation to pay maintenance terminates on the date of remarriage or date cohabitation began.
+This requires recipient to notify payor 30 days prior to remarriage or within 72 hours of remarriage.
 To determine whether a substantial change in circumstances has occurred, the court must take into account the factors set forth above in 5/504(a) as well as a number of factors including any change in the employment status of either party, any impairment of earning capacity of either party, property awarded to either party, increases or decreases in each party’s income, and other factors.
 See 5/510(a-5)(1)-(9).

 Notice: Modification is effective only upon installments accruing after notice to the other party (5/510(a)).